BS 5837 Tree Survey & Report

-This is a table displaying the data gathered during your BS 5837 tree survey.
+This is a table displaying the data gathered during your BS5837 tree survey.
 For each tree, the following are included: age, species, dimensions, condition, amenity value, life expectancy, defects, recommendations and most importantly the BS 5837 Retention Category.
-Each tree will also displayed as a scaled diagram so that readers can see at a glance which are the important trees and which ones are relatively insignificant.
+Each tree will also be displayed as a scaled diagram so that readers can see at a glance which are the important trees and which ones are relatively insignificant.
 See an example on our Documentation and Presentation page on this website.

 The Tree Report gives an overview of the site and general tree condition.
 Attention is drawn to trees identified during the tree survey to be potentially hazardous or having a particularly high amenity value.
 Site-specific constraints are discussed.
-General advice is given as to how to maximise the development potential of your site without harming trees that the planners will want to see retained.
+Advice is given as to how to maximise the development potential of your site without harming trees that the planners will want to see retained.
 We also undertake a search to determine if any trees are the subject of a Tree Preservation Order, or whether your site is within a Conservation Area.

 The Next Step

 The BS5837 tree survey and report enables architects to design around the tree constraints which will help get your project off to a good footing but will not be enough to validate your planning application on its own.
 For that you will also need a detailed and supportive Arboricultural Impact Assessment which is explained on the next page; Find out more.